What is a home care visit?

 Daily visits – these are regular visits where a care professional will visit during daytime hours to help with a range of daily tasks.
 This could mean anything from a couple of hours of support each day to help with mobility, to arriving first thing in the morning to help with getting dressed and preparing a nutritious breakfast.

-Respite care – respite visits are great for older people who are largely independent, but receive support either daily or a few times a week from from family members or a private carer.
+Respite care – respite care visits are great for older people who are largely independent, but receive support either daily or a few times a week from from family members or a private carer.
 When these essential care givers take a holiday, or are taken ill, respite home care visits can provide trusted cover until they return.
 This type of care is temporary, so may also suit those who have recently left hospital – supporting a smooth recovery at home.

 Overnight care – Sometimes, an older person may only need someone to support them during the night – for example, someone with dementia may experience confusion in the early hours of the morning and need the security of a visiting carer to be there during night time hours.